4GeeksAcademy/python-lists-loops-programming-exercises/exercises/02.4-One_last_looping/README.md

 2. Set the last position to `Pepe`.

-3. Set the first element to the value of the 3rd element concatenated to the value of the 5th element.
+3. Set the first element's value to the value of the 3rd element concatenated to the value of the 5th element.

-4. Loop the list in reverse order (from the end to the beginning) and print all the elements..
+4. Loop the list in reverse order (from the end to the beginning) and print all the elements.

 ## 💡Hint:

-- Remember that list start at position `0`.
++ Remember that list start at position `0`.

-- Remember to use the `for` loop in this exercise.
++ Remember to use the `for` loop in this exercise.

-- You should not use any method to invert it instead of `for`.
++ You should use the `for` loop to reverse it instead of any other method.

 ## Expected result: